API Reference

 result = prompty.run(agent, messages)# "Hello!
 How can I help you?"

-# Pass raw=True to get the raw SDK responseresponse = prompty.run(agent, messages, raw=True)import { run } from "@prompty/core";const result = await run(agent, messages);process(agent, response) → result
+# Pass raw=True to get the raw SDK responseresponse = prompty.run(agent, messages, raw=True)import { run } from "@prompty/core";const result = await run(agent, messages);var result = await Pipeline.RunAsync(agent, messages);// "Hello!
+How can I help you?"

 Section titled “process(agent, response) → result”Extract clean content from a raw LLM response.

-Section titled “execute(path_or_agent, inputs) → result”Top-level orchestrator: load → prepare → run.
+Section titled “invoke(path_or_agent, inputs) → result”One-shot pipeline: load → prepare → execute → process.

-Section titled “Async Variants”Every pipeline function has an async counterpart (Python):
+Section titled “Async Variants”Every pipeline function has an _async counterpart:

 | Sync | Async |